-Consequences for failure to abide by any of the following clinical appearance guidelines will be determined according to the Write-Up Policy.
+Consequences for failure to abide by any of the following clinical appearance guidelines will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.

 Proper clinical attire, personal hygiene, and cleanliness are required.
 The instructor will send the student home, if uniform policy is not followed.
 Any presence in a hospital or other clinical setting requires a professional appearance and valid student identification.